CrowdStrike/community/docs/pages/contributing.md

 ## Rebase Early, Rebase Often!
 Projects tend to move at a fast pace, which means your fork may become behind upstream.
 Keeping your local fork in sync with upstream is called `rebasing`.
 This ensures your local copy is frequently refreshed with the latest changes from the community.

 Frequenty rebasing is *strongly* encouraged.
 If your local copy falls to far behind, you may encounter merge conflicts when submitting pull request.
-If this happens, you'll have to triage (often by hand!) the differents in your local repository versus the changes upstream.
+If this happens, you will have to triage (often by hand!) the differences in your local repository versus the changes upstream.

 * Documentation on how to sync/rebase your fork can be found here:
 [https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork)